 Don’t wear wet socks around

-You want to break in new boots, not your feet.
+When it comes to the break in process, you want to break in new boots, not your feet.
 Wearing wet socks can cause blisters.
-Also, it can cause your boots to get really stinky.
-As you wear wet socks and your boots heat up and bacteria will grow.
+It can also cause your boots to get really stinky.
+As you wear wet socks and your boots heat up, bacteria will grow and bring with it odor and rot.
 When you leave your boots to dry overnight, you’re basically creating the perfect environment for mold and other microorganisms to invade your boots.
 These are really tough to get out, and you might be stuck with stinky boots.
-Also, wet socks are guaranteed to give you blisters.

 Don’t blast your boots with a hair dryer.

 This is one of the worst ways to break in new boots.
 New boots have a lot of oil in the leather to soften it and keep it from getting brittle.
-Boots basically come with leather conditioner already applied.
-Heat will remove these oils from the leather.
+Boots basically come with conditioner already applied.
+Heat will remove these oils from the leather boot material.
 That’s why a lot of these so-called tips recommend adding more conditioner to the leather after you blow dry them.

-This method also includes get your boots we to some degree.
-So you have all of the problems of soaking the boots combined with the additional problems of wet boots.
+This method also includes get your boots wet to some degree, so you have all of the problems of soaking the boots combined with the additional problems of wet boots.
 The leather won’t stretch much, you’ll waste leather conditioner, your boots don’t break in as much as wearing them or bending them, and you may cause excessive damage to your boots.

-Don’t spray your boots with a combination of alcohol and water.
+Don’t overdo it with rubbing alcohol and water.

-Spraying your boots with alcohol and water to stretch, widen, or soften up the leather in areas where the boot or shoe is tight, is something cobblers do.
-Fiebing even sells shoe stretching spray that is just water and alcohol, but for breaking in boots, just wearing them and bending them is much better.
+Spraying your boots with alcohol and water to stretch, widen, or soften up the leather in areas where the boot or shoe is tight is something cobblers do.
+You may have wondered what’s in boot stretching spray; Fiebing even sells shoe stretching spray that is just water and alcohol, but for breaking in leather shoes, just wearing them regularly and bending them is a much better method.
 If you have a problematic spot where the leather is too stiff like on the ankle, a good cobbler can soften the leather in that spot.

-You want to avoid the alcohol and water spray method because it also strips out the oils from your new boots.
-You need to use leather conditioner, which can be expensive.
-Also, you can cause the dye in the leather to fade.
+However, you want to avoid the boot stretching spray or straight up alcohol and water spray method because it also strips out the oils from your new boots.
+If that happens, you need to use leather conditioner, which can be expensive and tedious to apply, and can cause the dye in the leather to fade.
 That may not be too important for a pair of work boots or hiking boots, but you definitely don’t want to damage a pair of $400 dress boots.

 Wrapping Up

-Go slow, pay attention, and remember that breaking in quality boots is a process that takes a couple of weeks, tops – hardly a trade-off when you think about the years of comfortable wear you’ll get out of them after it’s done.
+Go slow, pay attention, and remember that breaking in quality boots is a process that takes a couple of weeks, tops—hardly a trade-off when you think about the years of comfortable wear you’ll get out of your favorite boots after it’s done.

 [Related: My list of The Best Boots for Men]